 Makes the load and execution region containing the RW and ZI output section position-independent.

+Note

+Not supported for AArch64 state.

 If this option is not used the region is marked as absolute.
 This option requires a value for --rw\base.
 If --rw\base is not specified, --rw\base=0 is assumed.
 Usually each writable input section must be Read-Write Position-Independent (RWPI).